Michael Lawrence Goldberg

 Michael Lawrence Goldberg is an American film producer.
-He is the co-founder of Story Kitchen (formerly dj2 Entertainment), alongside Dmitri M. Johnson, and is best known for executive producing the Tomb Raider television series.
+He is a co-founder of Story Kitchen (formerly dj2 Entertainment), alongside Dmitri M. Johnson.

 History

 Michael Lawrence Goldberg (born in Miami, Florida), graduated from University of Florida in 2003, and is married with twin sons, currently residing in Los Angeles, California.

 In the 2000s, Goldberg began his entertainment career as a Development Assistant for Silver Pictures, pivoting to literary management by launching Abstract Entertainment in 2008.
 In 2010, Goldberg dissolved Abstract Entertainment to co-run ROAR'S film literary management department, exiting for a similar role with New Wave Entertainment.
 In 2013, Goldberg pivoted to becoming a film and television literary agent for APA (now called IAG), promoted to agency partner in 2020 as well as featured in Variety's 'Hollywood's New Leaders'.

 Story Kitchen

 In 2022, Goldberg co-launched Story Kitchen, an American independent production company focused on adapting videogames, and other 'non-traditional' IPs, into film and television.
 Story Kitchen currently has a television first-look deal with Amazon MGM Studios as well as an animated film first-look deal with DreamWorks Animation.

 In 2025, Story Kitchen renewed their first-look television deal with Amazon MGM Studios (until 2028).

 In May 2025, Variety's Luminate Film & TV report published "The State of the Video Game & Toy IP Landscape", naming Story Kitchen 3rd in Hollywood (with 11 active adaptations at time of publishing), seated behind Mattel, and LEGO, for the most "Notable Transmedia Prodcos, by Game/Toy".